 As I restart this site, I’m learning Go.
 Over the summer, I hope to write my own version of makesite in Go.
 We’ll see how that works out.

 I am not a designer, I don’t know much about CSS, and I don’t have opinions about typography.
 I’m also red-green colorblind.
-As a result, I gave the site a very minimal look, and the colors are white, gray, and (almost) black.
+As a result, I gave the site a minimal look, and the colors are white, gray, a few blues, and (almost) black.
 (Designers and CSS people swear that people find it difficult to read true black letters on a white background.)
 I reviewed CSS and learned about grid and flexbox layouts by reading Interneting is Hard, which I strongly recommend.
 Thanks to Oliver James for that tutorial.
 I used Type Scale to work out the relative sizes of different elements on the page.
 Thanks to Jeremy Church for that tool.
 (This site uses the 1.125 scale, aka “major second.”
 The base font size is 20px because I’m old, and I prefer a relatively large font for reading.)

 My name is Peter Aronoff, and online I tend to go by Telemachus (hence the name of this site).
 I teach Latin and Greek, and I program in my spare time.
-I post nonsense on Twitter, but I delete tweets every month or so.
+I post nonsense on Twitter, but I delete tweets every month or two.